 This is a really inexpensive little Christmas project that turned out really great.
+If you’re looking for some DIY Christmas wall art I think you’ll love it.
 These little pictures are great for around the house, and would also be a really sweet gift.

 It all started one day in the dollar store…as these things often do.
 I noticed they had some small wooden canvases, and thought they’d be perfect for a little Christmas art project.

 The method I used is really, really easy.
 It does have a few steps, but none of them are difficult.
 I promise.
 And the result is really pretty great.

 - Three Wood Canvases